-You are cordially invited to attend the 1998 Annual Meeting of Shareholders to be held at 10:30 a.m., on May 19, 1998, at the National Society of the Colonial Dames of America, 1630 Latimer Street, Philadelphia, Pennsylvania.
+You are cordially invited to attend the 1999 Annual Meeting of Shareholders to be held at 10:30 a.m., on May 18, 1999, at the National Society of the Colonial Dames of America, 1630 Latimer Street, Philadelphia, Pennsylvania.

-The matters to be considered and voted upon are described in the 1998 Notice of Annual Meeting of Shareholders and Proxy Statement, which accompany this letter.
+The matters to be considered and voted upon are described in the 1999 Notice of Annual Meeting of Shareholders and the Proxy Statement, that accompany this letter.
 It is important that your shares be represented and voted at the Annual Meeting.
 Kindly read the attached Proxy Statement, date and sign the enclosed proxy card and return the proxy card in the accompanying envelope.

-I look forward to seeing you at the meeting and having the opportunity to review the business operations of Urban Outfitters.
+I look forward to seeing you at the meeting and having the opportunity to review the business operations of $Urban\ Outfitters$.